Facebook Pixel Code

 Long-Term Impact

 • Keep Credit Utilization Low: Aim to use less than 30% of your available credit.
+The less you use of your available credit the better.

 Understanding the timeline for credit recovery after debt settlement can help set realistic expectations.
 It's a gradual process, but with patience and consistency, you can rebuild your credit score and regain financial stability.